innessim/random_scripts/README.md

 # random_scripts
-Random scripts used in various pipelines
+Random scripts used with various programs